 - Select 'More' from the far right of the bottom toolbar to find the 'Settings' menu

-- Select 'Link Other Services' (1) and click on the plus sign icon next to the 'Instagram' option (2)
+- Select 'Applications, Services, and Devices' (1) and click on the plus sign icon next to the 'Instagram' option (2)

 - When you select 'Connect' (3) on the next screen you will be prompted to sign into your Instagram account

 - Select 'More' from the upper right to access to find the 'Settings' menu